 Media Engagement Training

-Since 2017 we have conducted regular country- and region-specific media engagement trainings for community leaders across Sub-Saharan Africa.
-Each workshop equips at least 20 key influencers with the skills they need to effectively spread affirming rights-based and faith-based narratives via traditional and social media channels.
+Since 2017 we’ve conducted regular media engagement workshops with hundreds of community leaders from more than 40 countries.
+Each workshop equips at least 20 human rights defenders to effectively spread affirming rights-based and/or faith-based narratives via traditional and social media channels.
 Specific training sessions include audience identification, messaging themes, message framing, storytelling techniques, traditional media outreach, story pitching, interview preparation and follow-up, and social media strategy.

 U Aye Lwin, chief convener of the Islamic Centre of Myanmar and founding member of Religions for Peace, addresses a room of journalists at our panel in Yangon on November 13, 2014.
 From left to right: U Myint Swe, president of the Ratana Metta Organization, U Aye Lwin, and U Aung Naing, executive committee member of Religions for Peace.